AlfredA93/recipe-repo-2/README.md

 - [Responsive Squares](https://stackoverflow.com/questions/20456694/grid-of-responsive-squares) - This link helped me keep a 1:1 aspect ratio for the Recipe Cards
 - [Non-Case Sensitive Search](https://stackoverflow.com/questions/12132368/django-queryset-contains-case-sensitive) - This link helped me find the correct syntax for searching without case sensitivity
 - [HTTP Referrer](https://stackoverflow.com/questions/4406377/django-request-to-find-previous-referrer) - Alex my mentor helped me find out the code needed to request the site referrer.
 This was used in views.py RecipeBookmark so that a user can bookmark a page and it would just reload the current page instead of directing to a set url
-- Text within the headings of the Seasons Pages was found at [RHS](https://rhs.org.uk) and [Squires Garden Centre](https://www.squiresgardencentres.co.uk/) which helped my own personal understanding of which veg are in season at which time.
+- Text within the headings of the Seasons Pages was found at [RHS](https://rhs.org.uk) and [Squires Garden Centre](https://www.squiresgardencentres.co.uk/) which was adding to by my own personal knowledge of which veg are in season at which time.

  ## Helpsheets, Documentation and Useful Resources
 - [Bootstrap Documentation](https://getbootstrap.com/docs)